 B2B marketing isn’t new, but the challenges marketers are facing today are making it more and more difficult to get results.
 Why is it getting more difficult?

 B2B marketing is the act of businesses promoting their products or services to other businesses—including common strategies like email marketing, PPC advertising, SEO, and social media marketing.

 Whether it be sales software, payroll services, cloud storage, copier paper, etc—B2B marketing is how the business generates buzz and demand for their offering.

-The answer: technology.
 The rise of technology has changed the way we discover and consume information.
 Think about the number of times you’ve stumbled upon information via a podcast, a sponsored ad on your Instagram feed or even a YouTube campaign.
 It happens a lot, right?